Stop sextortion – teens

 Pro-tip: If someone knows your password, change it immediately to maintain your privacy.

-Talk with someone you trust.
+Talk with someone you trust and resist the threats.

 Reach out to a close friend, teacher, counselor or parent.
 Don’t know how to bring it up?
 You can start a conversation like this: "There's something going on in my life that I need help with.
 I'm not sure who to talk to.
 If I tell you, can you help me figure out what to do?"